adfinis/ansible-guide/doc/getting_started.rst

 ``ansible-playbook -i hosts site.yml``.
 If you want to know what has changed, you can add the option ``--diff`` and if you want to know that before you change anything, you can add ``--check``.
-With the checkmode enabled, nothing get changed on your system!
+With the checkmode enabled, nothing gets changed on any of the systems!

 As a possible way to go, start ansible with diff and checkmode: